salilab/saliweb/doc/introduction.rst

 web interface but that then run on one or more cluster nodes for a possibly long period of time.

+Developers eager to get started may want to jump straight to :ref:`quick_start`.

 The framework is split up into four distinct parts:

 * The :ref:`frontend <frontend>` consists of HTML pages and Perl-CGI scripts